hackclub/hackclub/workshops/choose_your_pi/README.md

 order: 2
 ---

-# Which model of Raspberry Pi should I buy?
+# Which Model of Raspberry Pi Should I Buy?

-> Raspberry Pi 3 vs Pi zero W
+> Raspberry Pi 3 Model B vs Pi Zero W

 So you have finally settled on to use a Raspberry Pi for your next project.
 But which model of Raspberry Pi should a beginner buy?

-## Raspberry Pi 3
+## Raspberry Pi 3 Model B

 Raspberry Pi 3 is the top end, Raspberry Pi available now.
 Packs in more power and capabilities compared to its predecessors.
 Has 4 USB ports, enough to connect all your peripherals.
 Ethernet port for wired internet connection.
 A normal HDMI port.
 3.5mm audio/video composite out for audio and analogue video signal.